tanzeelgcuf/Blind-bot-Messenger/README.md

    ```

 **Note:**
-- You may find [this memo](https://gist.github.com/mayukh18/2223bc8fc152631205abd7cbf1efdd41/) helpful if you run into problems while setting this up.

 - You *may* need to install PostgreSQL on your system if you run into some issues in the above step.
 Check [this](https://devcenter.heroku.com/articles/heroku-postgresql#set-up-postgres-on-windows) on the official guide.